Henry II, Duke of Bavaria: Life

-He was the son of Duke Henry I of Bavaria, (who in turn was the younger brother of King Otto I of Germany (Emperor from 962)), and the elder Henry's wife Judith.
+Henry was the son of Duke Henry I of Bavaria, (who in turn was the younger brother of King Otto I of Germany (Emperor from 962)), and the elder Henry's wife Judith.
 Henry succeeded his father at the age of four, under the guardianship of his mother.
 His sister Hadwig was married to Duke Burchard III of Swabia in 954.
 In 972 Henry married Princess Gisela of Burgundy, herself a niece of Empress Adelaide.

 Upon Emperor Otto's death in 973, Henry could rely on his ties to the South German duchies of Swabia and Bavaria as well as to the adjacent Kingdom of Burgundy.
 He installed his cousin Henry as Bishop of Augsburg, denying the investiture rights of Emperor Otto's son and successor Otto II.
 Henry's actions in naming a bishop in a duchy not his own and without Imperial direction brought him into conflict with both Otto II and Burchard III.
 Not desiring civil war, Otto II, on 22 September 973, invested Henry's nominee as bishop.
 When his brother-in-law Duke Burchard III died without heirs, he raised claims to his Swabian duchy.
 However, Otto II enfeoffed his own nephew Otto of Swabia against the tenacious opposition of Burchard's widow Hadwig.

 In 974 Duke Henry resolved to oust Otto II from the throne.
 With support of his sister Hadwig, he forged alliances with Bavarian and Saxon nobles, and also with Duke Boleslaus II of Bohemia and Duke Mieszko I of Poland.
 Otto II was able to take Henry captive in Ingelheim - though he also had to deal with rebellious nobles in the County of Hainaut and the Bishopric of Cambrai as well as with the raids of the Danish king Harald Bluetooth in Holstein.